manish0502/-User-Authentication-in-Web-Apps-Passport.js-Node-Express-/README.md

 $ http://localhost:5000/api/v1/auth/register
 ```
 ## About Passport-Local Strategy

-### What follows is a brief description of each entry, but most Npm library contain their own README.md file with additional documentation, so browse around to learn more.

   *  `PassportJS`- Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express- based web application.
 A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.